nt246/lcwgs-guide-tutorial/tutorial1_data_processing/markdowns/data_processing.md

 today, in the interest of time, we only want to run 6 sets of fastq files through each processing step.

-Have a look at the list we’ll be using in `day1/sample_lists/fastq_list.txt` and note that it’s just a list of fastq name prefixes, each on a separate line and there should be no header in this file.
+Have a look at the list we’ll be using in `sample_lists/fastq_list.txt` and note that it’s just a list of fastq name prefixes, each on a separate line and there should be no header in this file.

 <br>

 ### Activity

 Compare the `fastq_list.txt` to the `fastq_table.txt`.
-Which populations to the samples we’ll be analyzing today originate from?
+Which populations do the samples we’ll be analyzing today originate from?

 <br>